pwdel/appletwittersentiment/README.md

 3. Examine the output and overall codebase.
 Review and think about what needs to be done next to meet all of the criteria above.
 4. Iterate and build and deploy in a dockerized format, per the assignment request.
 5. Refine the above according to anything thought provoking that I may think of or come across along the way.
 6. Write up the report within the README file.
+Throughout the above, take notes on ideas for improvements in the README file and update as we progress.

+Any of the above steps may happen at any time, the above is not necessarily a sequential process, but more of a general leaning.

 ## Building the Prototype